Dr. Vo-Tong Xuan

-Xuan is the rector of Tan Tao University, the first American-style university in Vietnam.
-He is also the director of the Vietnam-Africa Agricultural Development Company in Vietnam and serves on the board of the Asian Institute of Management and the Economy and Environment Program for Southeast Asia.
+Xuan is the rector of the Nam Can Tho University in Vietnam.
+He is also the director of the Vietnam-Africa Agricultural Development Company in Vietnam and serves as chair of the board of the Thanh Thanh Cong Sugarcane Research and Development Center.
 Xuan supports applied research and projects on rice production and land-use management, coordinates the Vietnam Farming Systems Research and Development Network and conducts research and development on rice production in seven African countries.
 He is the former rector of An Giang University and the former vice rector of Can Tho University.

 Xuan previously served on the board of trustees of the Rockefeller Foundation, International Rice Research Institute and International Potato Center.